 The SEO Goal

 Your site is going after keywords/phrases that are high conversion and/or high traffic, and some that are ideally both.
-All three of these goal are long term goals.
+All three of these goals are long-term goals.
 The idea is to get your site to a place where you are generating enough clients to keep your business running.

 Define In-Market Competitors

-There are other websites that are using the same or very similar keywords/phrases list as your website.
+Other websites are using the same or very similar keywords/phrases list as your website.
 If your website is not delivering leads or clients, then you're competing against other people that are also having issues.

 If your site is achieving its goal, then these are the websites that can move ahead or push your website back (down in ranks) as they improve their SEO efforts.

 These are the competitors you are looking for!
-They sell a product of service and are using keywords with high traffic and high conversion and directly compete with you for clients online.
+They sell a product or service and are using keywords with high traffic and high conversion and directly compete with you for clients online.